bradleymconrad/OCECgo/docs/index.rst

 ########################################################
-OCECgo: A MatLab Tool for the Sunset Model 4 Instrument
+OCECgo: A MATLAB Tool for the Sunset Model 4 Instrument
 ########################################################

 .. image:: images/Logo_OCECgo.png